ABOUT THIS GREAT GAME

 Why do you subtitle This Great Game “The Online Book of Baseball?”

 Content is one thing, presentation is another.
 Many baseball web sites have the former but not the latter.
 Our vision is to promote a pleasurable, aesthetic and informative experience, as if you were reading a coffee table book.
 Such a vision needs a fusion of engaging writing and inventive design that will make you want to stay logged on for hours, and we feel we have done that.
-As professionals from the creative world, we’ve gone to great pains to brand This Great Game with solid content, sound presentation and an inviting look and feel.
+As professionals from the creative world, we went to great pains to brand This Great Game with solid content, sound presentation and an inviting look and feel.
 To do otherwise would not only be a waste of our time but that of our audience.

 How is This Great Game best viewed?